stem-piano/stem-piano-g-main/documentation/component_manual.md

 * Keep the cables away from electrical noise sources such as the +5 volt power supply.

-*Stem Piano* connection example video: https://youtu.be/gNeLMGaxmG0?t=103
+*Stem piano* connection example video: https://youtu.be/gNeLMGaxmG0?t=103

 ### Hammer and Damper Board Connection